BIGJRA/BIGJRA.github.io/reborn.md

 **Relationship Point Choices:**
 - Aya gets kidnapped (-2 Aya.
 This is not a choice, actually.)

-After the fight, go to the left and grab *TM43 Flame Charge* within the room.
-Head out from the door on the right side.
+After the fight, go to the left and grab *TM43 Flame Charge* in the storage room.
+Return to the previous room and head out from the door on the right side.
 In this next cave, you can get a hidden *Great Ball* and *Aspear Berry*.
 Head outside, pick up a hidden *Purple Shard*, *Magical Seed*, and *Blast Powder* then proceed to Route 4.

 ## Route 4